Let me enfold you,

 - Once Upon a Time has a siren as the guardian of a lake whose waters can heal any curse.
 She can change herself to look like anyone else, and drowns anyone that approaches the lake.
 Prince Charming manages to resist her charms, even after she makes herself look like Snow White, and kills her.
 Unfortunately, this eventually causes the lake to go dry.

 - Red Dwarf: The Psirens are basically a retelling of the sirens story IN SPACE!.
 They lure passing spacecraft onto their asteroids by using telepathy to read the minds of the crew and create enticing illusions.
 While the victim is thus distracted, the Psiren shoves a straw in their ear and sucks out their brain.

-- Saturday Night Live did a spoof of the Odyssey where Odysseus has his men put beeswax in their ears and tie him to the mast to resist the Sirens, whose singing enchants sailors to crash against the rocks of their island.
+- Saturday Night Live has a spoof of the Odyssey where Odysseus has his men put beeswax in their ears and tie him to the mast to resist the Sirens, whose singing enchants sailors to crash against the rocks of their island.
 However, they sing songs by female artists from The '90s like Lisa Loeb, Paula Cole, Shania Twain, Sheryl Crowe and TLC which Odysseus can't help but love and sing along to:

 The Sirens: [singing] I don't want to wait, for our lives to be over...

 Odysseus: [singing] I want to know right now, what will it be!
 How do I know the words?!
 I only know manly sea-chants!

 - So Weird: One episode deals with a siren who looks like Jewel Staite and sings in a nightclub.
 Any man who hears her falls under her spell, while women think her voice is pleasant but can't understand the fuss all the men are making over her.